SPSC Iron Condor Strategy

 Frequently asked questions

-A iron condor on SPSC is the iron condor strategy applied to SPSC (stock).
+- A iron condor on SPSC is the iron condor strategy applied to SPSC (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SPSC stock trading near $57.56, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPSC stock at $78.69 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit equals the net credit times 100 inside the inner strikes; max loss equals wing width minus credit times 100.
+- Max profit equals the net credit times 100 inside the inner strikes; max loss equals wing width minus credit times 100.
 Two breakevens at inner strikes plus and minus the credit.
-For the SPSC iron condor priced from the end-of-day chain at a 30-day expiry (ATM IV 353.40%), the computed maximum profit is $219.50 per contract and the computed maximum loss is -$280.50 per contract.
+For the SPSC iron condor priced from the end-of-day chain at a 30-day expiry (ATM IV 41.20%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the SPSC iron condor priced on this page is roughly $52.81 and $62.20 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the SPSC iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SPSC market-implied 1-standard-deviation expected move is approximately 101.32%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SPSC market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.81%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.